There are 14 things to know before changing your diet to heal your gut.

 Changing your diet is so trendy these days.

 Everywhere you turn, someone is gluten free, dairy free, sugar-free, Paleo, grain free, egg free, soy free, low-FODMAP, keto, etc., etc.

-When I began healing my gut naturally and sharing it with friends, family, and clients, I never stopped to think beforehand that this way could also be seen as “trendy.”
+When I began healing my gut naturally and sharing it with friends and family, I never stopped to think beforehand that this way could also be seen as “trendy.”

 This way of eating is stupid simple.
 The problem is that it’s not stupid easy.
 There is a huge difference.

 14 Things to Know Before Changing Your Diet to Heal Your Gut

 Click HERE to save 14 things to know before changing your diet to heal your gut post for later.

 You will not automatically lose weight by following the Gutsy way of eating.
 Yes, most will, but it’s not a guarantee.
 Once you change your eating habits and have a digestive disorder that has made gaining weight hard for you, then you might also gain weight.
 Eating for healing isn’t a weight-loss plan.
 It’s a healing plan.
 (Read more: Gut Healing is Not a Diet + Gut Healing is Not a Diet Or Maybe It Is.)